MARYLAND CONDOMINIUM CONSTRUCTION DEFECT WARRANTY LAWYERS: $5.6M JURY VERDICT DEMONSTRATES IMPORTANCE OF TIMELY TRANSITION STUDY

 Note about Authors: Construction Defect Law Attorneys T. Allen Mott and Nicholas D. Cowie are partners in Cowie & Mott, P.A., the construction defect law firm that represented the Eden Brook Condominium Association in the litigation referenced in this article.
 T. Allen Mott was lead trial attorney in that case.

 Cowie Law Group, P.C. is a Maryland construction law firm with Maryland construction lawyers and construction law attorneys practicing construction law in Maryland and the District of Columbia (Washington DC).
-Our main law office is located in the Canton / Fells Point area of Baltimore City, but the Maryland construction lawyers and construction attorneys at Cowie Law Group, P.C. are known for handing complex construction law claims, including construction defect claims, payment disputes, delay claims, mechanic’ lien petitions and other construction related legal disputes throughout the State of Maryland.
+Our main law office is located in Crownsville, but the Maryland construction lawyers and construction attorneys at Cowie Law Group, P.C. are known for handing complex construction law claims, including construction defect claims, payment disputes, delay claims, mechanic’ lien petitions and other construction related legal disputes throughout the State of Maryland.
 The experienced Maryland construction lawyers and construction litigation attorneys of Cowie Law Group, P.C. provide legal advice and legal representation to owners, condominium associations, homeowners associations, developers, subcontractors, material suppliers, design professionals and construction lenders.
 As a result of our law firm’s experience in construction law matters, we are often called upon to work with and assist local counsel representing clients in neighboring jurisdictions , such as the the State of Delaware the District of Columbia ( Washington D.C.).
 See Bing Places & Google

 Call Now Button